 Are the vaccines effective?

 - All COVID-19 vaccines currently authorized for use in the United States helped protect people against COVID-19, including severe illness, in clinical trial settings.
 Studies that have looked at how COVID-19 vaccines work in real-world conditions (vaccine effectiveness studies) have shown that these vaccines are working well.
+The Novavax clinical trials showed that vaccine was 90% effective against mild and severe disease; however, more data is needed to show its effectiveness against current variants.

 - People with moderately to severely compromised immune systems are especially vulnerable to COVID-19, and may not build the same level of immunity to 2-dose vaccine series compared to people who are not immunocompromised.
 Therefore, the CDC recommends that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days after a second dose in order to improve immunocompromised people’s response to their initial vaccine series.